Satvikv/Python-Programs/README.md

 *********************************IRC PROJECT*****************************************

-Run a server.
+Run the server IRCServer.py.

-Run multiple clients and send messages between the clients using the commands below.
+Run multiple clients IRCClient.py and send messages between the clients using the commands below.

 For User registration: USER <u_name>
 For creating a group: CREATE <group_name>